How to Properly Floss Your Teeth

 The goal of flossing isn’t to remove food from between your teeth, (although it’s an additional wonderful benefit) but the ultimate goal of flossing is to remove the biofilm pellicle (the stuff that is forming plaque)!
 Think about it like you are SCRAPING bacteria off your tooth, not just popping off food that may be stuck.

-Also, use a fun flavored floss makes it easier to keep with the habit!
-Try Burst floss
+Also, regular floss is great but fun flavored floss makes it easier to keep with the habit!
+Try Burst floss!

 Whether you’re using traditional string floss, water floss, interdental brushes...etc... it’s important to clean between your teeth daily.
 The three major benefits of cleaning between your teeth are: